amckennafoster/figshare-api-workshop.github.io/docs/index.md

 | 16:30  | Q&A - Free work time			                                                  | 0:30                |
 | 17:00  | End                                                                            | 0:00                |

 Here is a link to a copy of the <a href="https://google.com" target="_blank">slides used in the workshop</a>.

+Here are instructions on how to use your institutions stage repository and the workshop [sandbox repository](/workshop/sandbox-instructions.html).